FreakySneaky787/Simple-Organizer/README.md

 ## Roadmap

-- Exclusion list editor in the UI
 - Filter / search bar in the Preview tab
 - CSV / HTML export of scan results
 - Watch mode — live folder monitoring
 - Flatpak / AppImage packaging for Linux
 - Code-signed Windows executable
 - Automated test suite with pytest
-- GitHub Actions CI with per-platform builds

 ---

 ## License

-MIT License

-Copyright (c) 2026 Simple-Project/FreakySneaky787
+MIT License — Copyright (c) 2026 SchnekayOpen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal